batstateu-is/2025-BatstateU-IS/video/README.md

 ---
 ## 🚀 Open Challenge
-You may access and view the test run of our robot in the Open Challenge round by clicking the link provided below.
+You may access and view the test run of our robot in the Open Challenge round by clicking the image preview provided below.
 This will help you gain a better understanding of how our robot performs.

 <div align="center">
   <a href="https://www.youtube.com/watch?v=z2x9yxSop0M">